marcus-sa/deepkit-restate/README.md

 - If `sse.all` is **true**, SSE is used by default unless explicitly disabled.
 - If `sse.all` is **false**, SSE is off by default — but you can still enable it by passing `sse: true`.
-- When `autoDiscover` is enabled, the event will fan out to all DNS-discovered peers.

 > Only events published with SSE enabled will be streamed to subscribers.